Learn how to apply Q-CTRL's voice and choose the right tone, no matter what product, feature, or app you're building

 As a general rule, we write in the first person plural - as Q-CTRL - when we create content.
 Put simply, Q-CTRL is always referring to ourselves as “We”; we are presenting content, we are discussing Black Opal, we are developing new technology.

 - Helps our readers to establish an immediate connection with our brand because our beliefs and emotions are not expressed through a third party (i.e., someone else).

 - Allows our readers to quickly establish the nature of our brand’s relationships with our products and partners as they are described more directly than through a third party.

 We write in the individual first person when the content is a blog post, research document or update that should be attributed to a specific person.

-We write in the second person when we are expressing the value proposition of our products, platform and research to our users.
+We write in the second person when we are expressing the value proposition of our products, platform, and research to our users.
+This includes our documentation.

 |General webpages, product pages, copy.||First person plural.|

 |Emails, webinars, product videos.||First person plural.|

 |Blog posts written from the perspective of Q-CTRL.||First person plural.|